CALLS have been made for trains from Ebbw Vale to run hourly through Newport into England and for a daily train from Abergavenny to London.

 The consortium also asked for an obligation for the franchisee to provide "sufficient" rail capacity on England to Cardiff services for major events at the Millennium Stadium and other venues.

-Mark Youngman, chairman of Sewta Rail Group, said: "The new Greater Western Franchise is a once in a lifetime opportunity to enhance and develop mainline and regional services to benefit all people of South Wales."
+Mark Youngman, chairman of Sewta Rail Group, said: "The new Greater Western Franchise is a once in a lifetime opportunity to enhance and develop mainline and regional services to benefit all people

 The consultation is now closed.
 A decision on who is to run the franchise is expected in December.